nascheme/durus/README.txt

 using a temporary file and listening for clients on localhost port 2972.
 Run "durus -c" in another window.
 This connects to the storage server on the port 2972 on the localhost.
-When you start, you have access to only one persistent object, "root".
-If you make changes to attributes of root and run "connection.commit()", the changes are written to the (temporary) file.
+When you start, you have access to only one dictionary-like persistent object, "root".
+If you make changes to items of root and run "connection.commit()", the changes are written to the (in this case, temporary) file.
 If you make changes to attributes of root, and then run "connection.abort()", the attributes revert back to the values they had at the last commit.

 Run *another* "durus -c" in a third window, and you can see how committed changes to root in the first client are available in